kvasilopoulos/onsr/README.md

 #> # ... with 18,950 more rows, and 4 more variables: age-groups <chr>, AgeGroups <chr>,
 #> #   unit-of-measure <chr>, UnitOfMeasure <chr>
 ```

+## Rate limiting

+The ONS API applies rate limiting to ensure a high quality service is
+delivered to all users and to protect client applications from
+unexpected loops.

+The following rate limits have been implemented:

+-   120 requests per 10 seconds

+-   200 requests per 1 minute

+If you exceed these limits the API will return a 429 Too Many Requests
+HTTP status code and a Retry-After header containing the number of
+seconds until you may try your request again.